 What is Hannah’s six-digit number?
 Time: 6 minutes

-Friday afternoons are for fourth to sixth graders, preparing for Mathematical Olympiads for Elementary and Middle Schools.
+The fourth to sixth grade meetings, 3:45-4:30 on Fridays are structured around preparing for Mathematical Olympiads for Elementary and Middle Schools.
 More information about MOEMS is at www.moems.org.

 Please contact firstname.lastname@example.org